 This past week, one game seems to have risen and fallen faster than a bird without wings.
 The super-difficult Flappy Bird iOS and Android app recently made a name for itself – spreading like wildfire and then disappearing.
 Even more interesting was the game’s developer taking the game down for seemingly unusual reasons.
 Flappy Bird is gone, but for those of you that did get it, the game lives on.
 My own attempt at playing Flappy Bird yielded a score of 10.
 I wanted to take a closer look at this phenomenon to understand more.

 I haven’t played Flappy Bird long, but the gameplay is incredibly addictive.
 The problem with getting hooked like this is that it’s a frustrating kind of addictive.
 Every time you play another round, it almost feels like you’re getting worse at the game.
 Naturally, this frustration leads you to keep playing until you have a breakthrough; and, the cycle continues.
 Rinse and repeat.
 Give all this, the game appeared to go viral in early February with seemingly everyone talking about Flappy Bird’s cruel willingness to offer scores like 0.

-While gone for new installations, the game (and frustration) lives on for those who installed it before the take down.
+While going for new installations, the game (and frustration) lives on for those who installed it before the takedown.
 In the short time I’ve been playing, I have gathered some tips from much better players: